abond936/My-Journal/docs/Project.md

 - No permanent image modifications
 - Cover Images (Entry/Album) Managed
   - Default to landscape orientation for cards and entry headers
-  - Portrait images handled in two ways:
+  - Portrait images handled with:
     - Smart cropping: AI-powered detection of important content areas to guide cropping
     - Blurred background: Portrait images displayed on blurred, stretched version of same image